dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 ![Creating an Author entity](https://cdn.auth0.com/blog/symfony-blog/create-blogpost-entity.png)

-__NOTE__: If you cannot see the image, the full entity can be found: [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Entity/BlogPost.php)
+__NOTE__: If you cannot see the image, the full entity can be found [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Entity/BlogPost.php) and its repository can be found [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Repository/BlogPostRepository.php).

-__NOTE__: If you copied the file directly from the repository, please skip to: `Install Doctrine-migrations`
+__NOTE__: If you copied the file directly from GitHub, please skip to the _Install Doctrine-Migrations_ section.

 You may have noticed that we've added the `created_at`, `updated_at` and `author` fields.
 These fields all need some extra changes to be made in the entity file itself.
 So open `src/AppBundle/Entity/BlogPost.php`